Cancer Center receives $9,000 WCRS grant

 ROCK SPRINGS — A $9,000 grant was recently awarded to Memorial Hospital of Sweetwater County’s Sweetwater Regional Cancer Center from Wyoming Cancer Resource Services.

-The grant money will be used to purchase Radformation’s EZFluence software, said Tasha Harris, Sweetwater Regional Cancer Center director.
+The grant money will be used to purchase Radformation’s EZFluence software, Tasha Harris, Sweetwater Regional Cancer Center director said in a press release..

 “We are grateful to WCRS for the generous grant,” Harris said.
 “This is a software that can help with radiation treatment planning and enable us to more efficiently design effective treatment plans for cancer patients, and may lessen treatment side effects.
 This could improve the quality of life of our patients.”